dkorobtsov/automation-arsenal/tools/README.md

 [&uarr;](#table-of-contents)
 * [Git](https://github.com/git/git) - Obviously should be in the list.
 * [Sourcetree](https://www.sourcetreeapp.com/) - Convenient VCS client from Atlassian with git, subversion (via git-svn) and mercurial support.
 Configuration for work with hosted GitLab instance can be a little bit tricky.
 * [GitKraken](https://www.gitkraken.com/) - Awesome VCS client.
-Hosted GitLab repositories are supported in paid version only.
+NB: Hosted GitLab repositories are supported in paid version only.

 ### Goodies
 [&uarr;](#table-of-contents)